-\textit{Origin of fluctuating diffusivity.---} When $\mu$ is sufficiently small, $\mu\ll 1$, the velocity of the molecule $A$ is much larger than that of the molecules $B$, $|\bm{v}_A|\gg |\bm{v}_B|$.
-Under such a condition, the motion of the molecule $A$ is similar to that in a matrix of immobile obstacles like Lorentz gases\cite{andersen1964relaxation, boldrighini1983boltzmann, dorfman2021, moran1987diffusion, machta1983diffusion}.
-Then the speed of the molecule $A$ is nearly unchanged by a few collisions, whereas the velocity direction is randomized.
-Thus, we expect that the relaxation times of the speed and velocity direction of the molecule $A$ will be quite different if $\mu$ is very small.
-We calculate the correlation functions for the velocity direction, $C_{d}(\Delta t)$, and speed, $C_{s}(\Delta t)$:
+When $\mu$ is sufficiently small, i.e., $\mu\ll 1$, the velocity of molecule $A$ is significantly larger than that of molecule $B$, i.e., $|\bm{v}_A|\gg |\bm{v}_B|$.
+Under such a condition, the motion of molecule $A$ is similar to that in a matrix of immobile obstacles such as Lorentz gases\cite{andersen1964relaxation, boldrighini1983boltzmann, dorfman2021, moran1987diffusion, machta1983diffusion}.
+The speed of molecule $A$ is nearly unchanged by a few collisions, whereas the velocity direction is randomized.
+Therefore, we expect that the relaxation times of the speed and velocity direction of molecule $A$ will be considerably different if $\mu$ is small.
+We calculate the correlation functions corresponding to the velocity direction $C_{d}(\Delta t)$ and speed $C_{s}(\Delta t)$: